Fannie Mae Resumes Backing Mortgages in Battery Park City

 But Wallace said he is still concerned about the high taxes Battery Park City residents pay.
 In addition to property taxes, BPC residents pay ground rent on the land beneath their condos.

 Fannie Mae previously denied there was a problem with Battery Park City loans.
-A spokeswoman said earlier this year that Fannie had over $100 million invested in the neighborhood and had purchased more than 30 loans there since last fall, but many brokers and sellers say they have not been able to get loans approved.
+A spokeswoman said earlier this year that Fannie had over $100 million invested in the neighborhood and had purchased more than 30 loans there since last fall, but many brokers and sellers said they have not been able to get loans approved.